Welcome to the Internet Architecture and Protocols Lab!

 Can I share screenshots, data, or answers with another student, but just for comparison or to improve our understanding?

-Only after the “late due date” for the assignment!
-Before the late due date, you can discuss your work and your results verbally, but you are not allowed to share your screenshots, data, or answers.
+Not until after the “late due date” for the assignment (i.e., after more than 24 hours have passed since the assignment due date)!
+Before then, you can discuss your work and your results verbally, but you are not allowed to share your screenshots, data, or answers.

 Can I use outside resources, such as reference materials or lab reports from previous semesters?